Close Search

 Colorado Hunting Applications

-Group applications are accepted for all species, except for moose or Desert bighorn sheep.
-The number of applicants allowed within a group application is unlimited, except for Rocky Mountain bighorn sheep and mountain goat, which allow a maximum number of two.
+Group applications are accepted for all species, except for moose and Desert bighorn sheep.
+The number of applicants allowed within a group application is unlimited for all species except Rocky Mountain bighorn sheep and mountain goat, which allow a maximum number of two applicants.
 Non-residents and residents may not apply together for Rocky Mountain bighorn sheep or mountain goat.
-If non-residents and residents apply together and draw, the permits will count against the non-resident allocation.
-Group applicants go into the draw with the lowest number of points of any individual in the group.
-For example, three applicants in a group with 1, 6, and 7 points will go into the draw with a group preference point total of 1.
-Group members must apply for the same species, hunt code, order, season, and method of take.
+If non-residents and residents apply together and draw, the permits will count against the non-resident allocation total.
+Group applicants go into the draw with the lowest number of points held by any individual in the group.
+For example, three applicants in a group with one, six, and seven points will enter the draw with a group preference point total of one.
+Group members must apply for the same species, hunt code (in the same order), season, and method of take.

 application service